Medium CEO explains how AI is changing writing

 Stubblebine argues that there’s great value in people sharing experiences from their lives, saying, “What I fell in love with was the idea that every single person is learning something just through the act of their life that’s worth sharing and that other people would get value from” (50:15).
 He doesn’t want AI companies to undermine that sharing.
 For most people, he says, the motivation to write was never for monetary reasons.
 “Most of the writers on the internet are not even doing it for money,” Stubblebine said.
 “They’re doing it for validation.
 And… if they don’t get readers, the sort of the point of it goes away from for them” (44:12).

-This is the core of the incentive problem.
-Writers on Medium are sharing life lessons.
-“This thing happened to me and I want to share it with you” (28:54).
-Stubblebine sees great value in sharing your life’s experiences with others, and I completely agree.
-This has been the motive behind so much of my writing.
-Are AI sites threatening to upend that connection with readers?
+Writers on Medium, many of them amateur writers but working professionals, are sharing experiences and lessons learned from their work lives.
+“This thing happened to me and I want to share it with you” (28:54), Stubblebine says.
+There’s great value in this type of sharing, and it’s been the motive behind so much of my writing.
+Is AI and the abundance of content slop threatening to upend that connection and experience-sharing with readers?

 Stubblebine says Google’s great invention with the Internet was to allow anyone to start writing about a topic and find readers.
 “The idea that you can just write something on the internet and traffic will just show up out of the blue,” he said, “That’s kind of like… Google made the public internet” (29:36).
 But now with AI chat, many of those readers never fully go to your site.
 He said the traffic trade-off is devastating, estimating that “we lose about a hundred clicks from traditional Google search for every one click we get back from a Gemini summary” (43:33).